AqwamCreates/DataPredict/docs/ListOfOptimizations.md

-# List Of Roblox Optimizations
+# List Of Optimizations

 ## Mathematical Optimizations

 * Used sufficient statistics for statistical models to avoid computationally expensive batch training.

+* If available, the more computationally efficient formula is used instead of the original ones.

 ## Roblox-Specific Optimizations